DataDog/documentation/content/en/service_management/service_level_objectives/guide/slo_types_comparison.md

 ## Overview

 When creating SLOs, you can choose from the following types:
-- **Metric-based SLOs**: can be used for count-based data streams, the SLI is based on the sum of good events divided by the sum of total events.
+- **Metric-based SLOs**: can be used when you want the SLI calculation to be count-based, the SLI is calculated as the sum of good events divided by the sum of total events.
-- **Monitor-based SLOs**: can be be used for time-based data sets, the SLI is based on the amount of time your system exhibits good behavior divided by the total time.
+- **Monitor-based SLOs**: can be used when you want the SLI calculation to be time-based, the SLI is based on the Monitor's uptime.
 Monitor-based SLOs must be based on a new or existing Datadog monitor, any adjustments must be made to the underlying monitor (cannot be done through SLO creation).
-- **Time Slice SLOs**: can be be used for time-based data sets, the SLI is based on the amount of time your system exhibits good behavior divided by the total time.
+- **Time Slice SLOs**: can be used when you want the SLI calculation to be time-based, the SLI is based on your custom uptime definition (amount of time your system exhibits good behavior divided by the total time).
 Time Slice SLOs do not require a Datadog monitor, you can try out different metric filters and thresholds and instantly explore downtime during SLO creation.

 ## Comparison chart